 He became a prominent commercial artist, working in a loose style that continued when he adopted silk screen print making.
 Both his commercial and artistic work was intentionally rough and imprecise.
 He wrote, "When you do something exactly wrong, you always turn up something."

 The five-story house at 1342 Lexington Avenue, just 16.5 feet wide, was designed in 1889 by the architect who also designed the Plaza Hotel and the Dakota apartment building.
 Warhol bought the structure in 1959 and moved into it with his mother.

 The white building is on the corner of Lexington and 89th Street.
 Warhol's home at #1342 is the brick building with the angled roof line just to its north, to the right as seen from Lexington.
-We see it above and at right on a day a street fair had taken over Lexington.
+We see it here on a day that a street fair had taken over Lexington.

 Warhol used the ground floor as his studio in the early 1960s.
 In the 1950s and into the early 1960s he first began exhibiting his work and then started creating his iconic art, much of it featuring celebrities and household goods.
 He had a significant point about the social effects of commonly available low-cost commercial products when he wrote:

 Warhol lived in the house until 1974.
 He then leased the house to his business manager, who later purchased it from the Warhol estate.

 Warhol had begun using assistants to increase his productivity when working on advertising illustrations in the 1950s.
 He continued to collaborate, even turning work over to assistants, throughout his career.
 When prints are created through a silk screen process, who really creates the work — the person who creates the screen itself, or the person who operates the printing process?

 He had started this collaborative operation while still operating out of the ground floor of his Lexington Street home.

 Then, in 1962, he rented a space on the fifth floor of 231 East 47th Street.
 The space was covered throughout with metal foil and silver paint, and came to be known as the Silver Factory.